 While role requesting is not tolerated or permitted, we understand there may be times when, for moral or ethical reasons, you are not comfortable with playing every role in a show.
 In this case, please email Bethany Bourland, Pursuits Artistic Director, at email@example.com prior to submitting your audition so those circumstances are communicated thoroughly.

 The role of Show Manager, Costume Designer, and Set Designer will be selected in advance.
 Preselecting these volunteers will not guarantee the casting of their student.
 All other volunteer roles will be selected after casting.

 Why don’t you cast every actor who auditions?

 As the rehearsal and performance process for Pursuits productions are more advanced and rigorous, our artistic team and committee believes that the shows should be reserved for only those who are ready and right for the particular show.
 If you are not cast, you will be offered free in person post audition feedback and will be specifically recommended for other shows throughout NTPA.

 Why is the tuition more expensive than standard NTPA shows?

 Pursuits productions have smaller casts, larger artistic teams, larger production budgets and more rehearsal time thus requiring higher tuition.
+Due to these extra expenses, we are unable to offer discounts on these shows including, but not limited to membership discounts or new student discounts.
 Scholarships are available on a rolling basis when funding is available.
 Families may pay in full at the time of registration or choose to pay in 3 monthly installments.

 Are costumes provided?